Tool functions

 Wraps errors for easy processing.

-function can be any data type.
+The values of the parameters in the commonError function can be any data type.
 The logic for handling different types of values is as follows:

 - For a function (asynchronous):

-- If an exception is thrown, the exception object is wrapped as a parameter of the
+- If an exception is thrown, the exception object is wrapped as a parameter of the commonErrorfunction.

-function. - Otherwise, a wrapped object that indicates success is returned.
+- Otherwise, a wrapped object that indicates success is returned.

 - For an error instance, a wrapped error object is returned.